Register of controllers in Singapore

 5 minute read

-Maintaining a register of controllers is a new requirement that was implemented by the Accounting and Corporate Regulatory Authority (ACRA) from 31 March 2017 onwards.
+Maintaining a register of controllers is part of the Companies Act requirement from 31 March 2017 onwards.
 How does this register help you?
 It aims to help make the control and ownership of corporate entities more transparent.

 The need to increase transparency is necessary to reduce the potential misuse of corporate entities for illicit purposes.
 By doing so, Singapore is more in line with the international standards and can maintain a strong reputation as a financial hub.